Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 Node.Js is event-driven(can respond to the user in various ways).
 Therefore it is suitable for the development of games.

 ### Python
 Python is not event-driven.
-To built an event driven app using Python, You need to install some tool like [CPython](https://stackoverflow.com/questions/17130975/python-vs-cpython).
+To build an event-driven app using Python, You need to install some tool like [CPython](https://stackoverflow.com/questions/17130975/python-vs-cpython).

 Python enables synchronous.
-This make it slow and therefore it is not suitable for projects that requires high speed of execution.
-So if you want to create a game program you;d rather not choose Python but Node,Js
+This makes it slow and therefore it is not suitable for projects that require a high speed of execution.
+So if you want to create a game program you'd rather not choose Python but Node.Js

 ### Conclusion